syafiqnazim/syafiqbank/README.md

 ## Endpoint

-After cloning this project, run it through your localhost and the endpoint will be:-
+After cloning this project, run it through your localhost and the default endpoint will be:-

 http://localhost:8080

+This project is being done using Java Spring Boot framework.

+Database used for this project is H2 which has been embedded in Spring Boot.
+Each time you restart this project the database will refresh too.

 ## API List